Ido108/VIDEOFCK/README.md

 ## Setup Instructions

-Follow these steps to set up VideoMaster on your local machine:
+Follow these steps to set up VideoFck (by LordHaziza) on your local machine:

 1.  **Clone the Repository:**
     ```bash